 IELTS for UKVI is the requirement for visa and study for international students to study at a course at a particular level of the programme.
 The content and formats are the same as normal IELTS Academic is the same as normal IELTS, the only difference is that UKVI is a bit more expensive and must be taken in a specific UKVI test centre, which offer only limited exam timetable.
 To check which exam you should take, contact your counsellor today.

-If you are interested in studying IELTS preparation classes in London, get in touch today for further information.
+If you are interested in studying IELTS preparation classes in London or Manchester, get in touch today for further information.